github/docs/content/github/setting-up-and-managing-your-enterprise/managing-organizations-in-your-enterprise-account/adding-organizations-to-your-enterprise-account.md

 New organizations you create within your enterprise account settings are included in your enterprise account's {% data variables.product.prodname_ghe_cloud %} subscription.
 For more information on collaborating in organizations, see "[Setting up and managing organizations and teams](/categories/setting-up-and-managing-organizations-and-teams)."

 Enterprise owners who create an organization owned by the enterprise account automatically become organization owners.
-For more information about organization owners, see "[Roles for an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-for-an-organization)."
+For more information about organization owners, see "[Roles in an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization)."

 {% data reusables.enterprise-accounts.access-enterprise %}
 2. On the **Organizations** tab, above the list of organizations, click **New organization**.